Finding Words of Comfort for a Dying Parent’s Loved Ones

 Listening and Being Present

 In times of grief, sometimes the most powerful thing you can do is simply listen.
 Give the person whose parent is dying your full attention and let them express their thoughts and emotions without interruption.
 Avoid trying to fix their pain or offering advice unless they specifically ask for it.
-Instead, practice active listening by:
+Instead, active listening by:

 Maintaining eye contact: Show that you are fully engaged in the conversation.